tango-controls/tango-doc/source/manual/tango-manual.rst

 decide to collaborate to develop this renewal of the old TACO control system.
 Soleil is a French synchrotron radiation facility currently under construction in the Paris suburbs.
-See Soleil_home_page_ to get all information about
+See
-Soleil.
+`Soleil home page`_ to get all information about Soleil.
 In December 2003, Elettra joins the club.
 Elettra is an Italian synchrotron radiation facility located in Trieste.
-See Elettra_home_page_ to get all information about Elettra.
+See `Elettra home page`_ to get all information about Elettra.
 Then, beginning of 2005, ALBA also decided to join.
 ALBA is a Spanish synchrotron radiation facility located in Barcelona.
-See Alba_WEB_ to get all information about ALBA.
+See `Alba home page`_ to get all information about ALBA.
 The new version of the Alba/Elettra/ESRF/Soleil control system is named TANGO [2]_ and is based on the 21 century technologies :